Hampton Road Protected Bike Lane – Design

 2 Questions: 1.
 How was the project awarded?
 If the council is really serious about prioritising pedestrians and cyclists, surely projects need to be managed and informed by experience and knowledge in these areas?
 Talis appear to be very experienced in building roads that prioritise cars and trucks which would be fantastic for their work on main roads and mine sites.
 2. How many senior level staff at FCC ride bikes or take public transport each day to work?
 Thank you.

-jomo asked almost 2 years ago
+jomo asked over 2 years ago

 The project was awarded through a WALGA preferred supplier Request for Quotation based on a design brief generated by City of Fremantle.
 The brief was put out to market and of the responses received, Talis met the criteria for experience, expertise and budget.